Mazztok45/swMATH2GNN/README.md

 in the end, because I switched to python

 ### GNN
-I decided to work in python for this task, because it is more advanced in this topic In hetero_data.py I preprocessed the data into a HeteroData object.
+I decided to work in python for this task, because it is more advanced in this topic.

+In hetero_data.py I preprocessed the data into a HeteroData object.
 The nodes are software and article.
 There are edges between the software nodes, based on the 'related_software' information in the dataset.